pallavkoppisetti/Blockchain-mini-clone/README.md

 ### 2. transact
 Initiates a transaction.
 Asks for the SenderID, ReceiverID and amount to be transferred.If the transaction is a success, the program adds it to the current block.

-> Note: You will face an error if any of the user inputs are invalid.
+> Note: You will receive an error message if any of the user inputs are invalid.
+Transaction will automatically abort.

 > Note: The function reptransact is very similar to this function wherein it just repeats the same transaction a certain number of times, which can be decided by the user.